-ABOUT TEEN ADHD
+ABOUT YOUTH ADHD

-If you are a parent of an adolescent with ADHD, you know how challenging your role can be.
+If you are a parent of a child with ADHD, you know how challenging your role can be.
 However, it may be comforting to know that ADHD is not uncommon.
 For these youth, simple frustrations and day-to-day irritations can be blown out of proportion and trigger impulsive aggressiveness.
 Some common examples of this behavior include verbal threats, foul language, yelling, throwing of objects, stomping of feet, and waving of arms.

 Purpose of the study

 We are conducting a clinical trial to evaluate how effective a medication is for adolescents, ages 4-12, who have Attention Deficit/Hyperactivity Disorder (ADHD).
 If your son or daughter participates in this trial, they will be regularly monitored and evaluated by our clinical and medical staff at each study visit.

 Study participants receive the

 ✓ Medical Care

 For more information about our research study, complete the questionnaire or call our office at (425) 453-HELP.